bluetwin/mocking_bird/README.md

 #### Fetching mock data

-Fetching the conditions and results you've set up is done by calling on MockingBird:
+Fetching the conditions and results you've set up is done by calling on MockingBird::Mocker:

 ```ruby
 # get the test user mock